Oztechan/CCC/README.md

 - `android`, `ios` and `backend` are app modules that contains platform only codes
 - `client` is a KMM module that shared between `ios` and `android`.
 - `common` is a KMP modules that shared between all the platforms (`android`, `ios` and `backend`)
-- `submodule` these are different git repositories and can be used in any of these modules.
+- `submodule` these are different git repositories and can be used in any of these modules. (arrows are not shown for the sake of simplicity)

 ## How to clone